BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/19_1_Generate_a_Payment_Request.md

 }

 ```
-Here's what most of those elements mean:
+Here's what the most relevent elements mean:

 1. `currency`: The currency being paid.
 1. `created_at`: Time when the invoice was created.
 This is measured in UNIX time, which is seconds since 1970.